apollographql/apollo-client/docs/source/apollo-client/mutations.md

 <h2 id="mutate" title="ApolloClient#mutate">ApolloClient#mutate(options)</h2>

 Send a mutation to the server and get the result.
 The result is also incorporated into the store, updating any queries registered with `watchQuery` that are interested in the changed objects.
-Returns a promise that resolves to a GraphQLResult.
+Returns a promise that resolves to a GraphQLResult, or throws an [`ApolloError`](queries.html#ApolloError).

 - `mutation: string` The mutation to send to the server.
 - `variables: Object` The variables to send along with the mutation.